bluehiro/bluehiro.github.io/_posts/2015-11-02-Chicken for Indian food.md

 https://www.youtube.com/watch?v=5nF-Zsvqp8M&t=1m10s

-Note: this will be really hard with a dull knife.
-Do it slow and careful so you don't cut yourself.
+Note: this is hard to do with a dull knife.
+Go slow and don't cut yourself.

 Add a little oil to your frying pan over a medium to medium-low heat.
 Cook the chicken until it is just starting to turn golden and is STILL MOIST.
 If there is lots of water in the pan, drain it so that the chicken can brown (wet meat won't brown).
 Feel free to break the pieces of chicken into smaller pieces now that they're mostly cooked.